 The Academic Services for Student-Athletes Office is designed to help Notre Dame fulfill its commitment to all student-athletes in their pursuit of a college degree and academic excellence.
-In order to achieve these goals, Academic Services has several major aims:

-- To maintain the academic integrity of the University - To help student-athletes maximize their academic potential - To comply with University and NCAA rules and regulations - And to assist all student-athletes as they work towards graduation in four years

-These objectives work together and are aimed at teaching student-athletes to be responsible for their academic careers.
+In order to achieve these goals, Academic Services has four major aims: to maintain academic integrity of the University; to comply with University and NCAA rules and regulations; to maintain the academic good standing of every student-athlete; and to assist every student-athlete to graduate in four years.
+These objectives work together and are aimed at teaching student-athletes to be responsible for themselves academically.

-To this end, Academic Services provides student-athletes many services that begin when First Year students arrive on campus and continue through graduation.
-The office provides consistent counseling and appropriate interventions regarding academic matters, in addition to referring student-athletes to campus offices where they can meet regularly with their professors and engage in services provided by the various colleges and departments.
+To this end, Academic Services provides student-athletes many services that begin when freshmen arrive on campus and continue through graduation.
+The office provides consistent counseling and appropriate interventions regarding academic matters and refers student-athletes to campus offices where they can meet regularly with their professors and use support services provided by the various colleges and departments.

-As soon as student-athletes begin classes, Academic Services monitors their progress through regular communication with professors that includes feedback regarding each student's level of work, attendance and any need for additional support.
-If professors or student-athletes feel there is need for additional help, Academic Services can provide tutorial assistance.
+As soon as student-athletes begin classes, Academic Services monitors their progress through professor surveys that ask professors to comment on each student's work level, attendance and any need for tutorial help.
+If a professor or student-athlete feels there is need for additional help, Academic Services provides tutorial assistance.

-In addition to this interaction with the faculty, the counselors in Academic Services meet regularly with student-athletes.
-During these meetings, counselors assist the students as they develop both semester-long and career academic goals.
-Discussions also may include topics such as time management, decision-making and appropriate interactions with faculty.
+In addition to this interaction with the faculty, the members of the Academic Services Office meet with student-athletes to develop a personal relationship.
+These sessions help develop semester-long and career academic goals.
+Discussions may include such topics as summer-school attendance, class scheduling and career possibilities.

-The Academic Services department received a new home in 2001, through a generous donation by football alumnus Jim Morse ('57) and his wife, Leah Rae, when the Coleman-Morse Center was completed.
-A \$14 million building, the James and Leah Rae Morse Center for Academic Services houses Notre Dame's First Year of Studies program and Academic Services for Student Athletes.
-It also contains the University Writing Center and a satellite office for the Center for Social Concerns, plus classrooms, staff offices, a tutoring center, computer cluster, work rooms and a lounge.
+In 2001, the Academic-Services department received a new home through a generous donation by football alumnus Jim Morse ('57) and his wife, Leah Rae, when the Coleman-Morse Center was completed.
+A \$14-million building, the James and Leah Rae Morse Center for Academic Services houses Notre Dame's First Year of Studies Program and Academic Services for Student-Athletes.
+It also contains the University Writing Center and a satellite office for the Center for Social Concerns, plus classrooms, staff offices, a tutoring center, a computer cluster, workrooms and a lounge.